spoutn1k/mcmap/README.md

 #### Complex block

 Some blocks are better looking when drawn in a specific way.
 To specify that a block has to be drawn differently, you have to provide a `json` structure with the fields:

 ```
-{
+"namespace:block": {
     "type":     <BlockType>,
     "color":    [RED, GREEN, BLUE, ALPHA],
     "accent":   [RED, GREEN, BLUE, ALPHA] (Optional)